Winnowing: In Europe

 In Saxon settlements such as one identified in Northumberland as Bede's Ad Gefrin (now called Yeavering) the buildings were shown by an excavator's reconstruction to have opposed entries.
 In barns a draught created by the use of these opposed doorways was used in winnowing.

 The technique developed by the Chinese was not adopted in Europe until the 18th century when winnowing machines used a 'sail fan'.
 The rotary winnowing fan was exported to Europe, brought there by Dutch sailors between 1700 and 1720.
 Apparently, they had obtained them from the Dutch settlement of Batavia in Java, Dutch East Indies.
 The Swedes imported some from south China at about the same time and Jesuits had taken several to France from China by 1720.
 Until the beginning of the 18th century, no rotary winnowing fans existed in the West.

 In the United States

 The development of the winnowing barn allowed rice plantations in South Carolina to increase their yields dramatically.

 Mechanization of the process

 In 1737 Andrew Rodger, a farmer on the estate of Cavers in Roxburghshire, developed a winnowing machine for corn, called a 'Fanner'.
 These were successful and the family sold them throughout Scotland for many years.
 Some Scottish Presbyterian ministers saw the fanners as sins against God, for the wind was a thing specially made by him and an artificial wind was a daring and impious attempt to usurp what belonged to God alone.
-As the Industrial Revolution, the winnowing process was mechanized by the invention of additional winnowing machines, such as fanning mills.
+As the Industrial Revolution progressed, the winnowing process was mechanized by the invention of additional winnowing machines, such as fanning mills.